Common Types of PayPal Chargeback Scams

 PayPal fake gift scams

 The seller requests for funds to be paid as a gift so the buyer sends a PayPal gift using a credit card.
 After the seller receives the gift payment and sends the item, a couple of days later, the buyer files a chargeback with their card making a false claim that their card got stolen.
 PayPal then issues a payment reversal, the seller loses the funds and the buyer gets away with the free product.
 The seller can’t then argue that the buyer received the item since that would mean the original payment wasn’t made as a gift.
+That is the crux of a PayPal gift chargeback.
 The seller is left without protection.

 eBay PayPal chargeback scams